fws-solutions/starter_s/README.md

 - default file name: `_fe-banner.php`
 - varitation file name: `_fe-banner--alt.php`

+### Styles and Scripts Version

+Note that after `fws build` the `.fwsenqueue.yml` file is generated.

+This file is on `.gitignore` list and is generating a timestamp after each **build**.

+This **timestamp** is used as a version control for compiled files, that is, for styles and scripts that are enqueued in the theme.

 ## CLI
 For the full list of all commands, execute `fws --help`.